Roche respects and proactively supports Human Rights.

 All Roche departments and functions contribute to respecting and protecting Human Rights.
 For example, every site has a Human Resource contact supporting compliance with related principles such as discrimination and harassment, as outlined in the

-Roche holds our suppliers to high performance expectations concerning human rights that are aligned with our own values and principles.
+Roche holds its suppliers to high performance expectations concerning human rights that are aligned with our own values and principles.
 These are detailed in the Roche Supplier Code of Conduct that is referenced in every Roche contract.
 In order to enhance transparency within our sphere of influence, we also expect suppliers and business partners to actively assess and manage Human Rights risks in their own business partners.

 Our human rights commitment for business partners is based on the Pharmaceutical Supply Chain Initiative (PSCI) Principles, which we are committed to.
 The Principles are referenced in all Roche contracts and embedded in the provisions of the Roche Supplier Code of Conduct, which all our suppliers commit to.